Coalgebraic Tools for Randomness-Conserving Protocols: Basic Results

 \subsection{Composition}

 Protocols can be composed sequentially as follows.
 If

 then

 Intuitively, we run $\dd_1$ for one step and then run $\dd_2$ on the output of $\dd_1$.
-The following theorem shows that the map on infinite strings induced by the sequential composition of protocols is almost everywhere equal to the functional composition of the induced maps of the component protocols.
+The following theorem shows that the partial map on infinite strings induced by the sequential composition of protocols agrees almost everywhere with the functional composition of the induced maps of the component protocols. \begin{theorem} The partial map $\ds_2(t,\ds_1(s,-))$ of type $\Sigma^\omega\pfun\Delta^\omega$ is defined on all but a $\mu$-nullset and agrees with $(\dd_1\cmp\dd_2)^\omega((s,t),-)$ on its domain of definition. \end{theorem} \begin{proof} We restrict inputs to the subset of $\So$ on which $\ds_1(s,-)$ is defined and produces a string in $\Go$ on which $\ds_2(t,-)$ is defined.
+This set is of measure 1: if $\ds_1$ reduces $\mu$ to $\nu$ and $\ds_2$ reduces $\nu$ to $\rho$, then by Lemma \ref{lem:delta}\eqref{lem:deltaiii},